ebelmont/ANSS_data/README.md

 to [Guozhen Wang's `MinimalResolution` program](https://github.com/pouiyter/MinimalResolution), as [modified by me](https://github.com/ebelmont/MinimalResolution) to run at p = 3.
-The program computes the algebraic Novikov spectral sequence converging to the E<sub>2</sub> page of the Adams-Novikov spectral sequence for the sphere through internal degree 185, including multiplicative information.
+The program computes the algebraic Novikov spectral sequence converging to the E<sub>2</sub> page of the Adams-Novikov spectral sequence for the sphere, including multiplicative information.

 <b>Key for reading the chart `anss_E2_158.pdf`:</b> This depicts the E<sub>2</sub> page
 of the Adams-Novikov spectral sequence for the sphere at p=3.
 Blue dots denote